Hacking the Root Problem

 We know that we are only recently — and even now, superficially — rational creatures.
 Our traditional strong suspicions on this have recently been confirmed through the findings of James MacKillop, Ming Hsu, and others, which show that most of our brains' important decisions are not even made in the higher and frontal locations where we do our symbolic and conscious thinking.
 We can now use high resolution EEG and fMRI scanning to actually watch these decisions being made first in our ancient sub-conscious 'limbic system' brain locations, and then being passed to our self-conscious rational locations for justification and strategic execution.
 Jonathan Haidt's analogy of a rider on an elephant — with our modern/rational/self-aware minds as the rider, and our ancient/emotional/sub-conscious minds as the elephant — is apt.
 The rider can exercise some influence; but wherever the elephant really wants to go, it goes.

-From the above understandings — (1) That even the most fundamental divisions that we must use for construction of all of our higher level thoughts and statements are intrinsically anthropic.
+From the above observations — (1) That even the most fundamental divisions that we must use for construction of all of our higher level thoughts and statements are intrinsically anthropic.
 (2) That optimized gene propagation, rather than accuracy of representation of reality, has always been our main selective driver for development of brains, and thereby minds.
 (3) That even our modern brains are still doing their dominant 'thinking' from their ancient pre-rational levels — I do not believe that we can any longer maintain with intellectual honesty our ancient 'truth' pretense; that some of our knowledge proposals are qualitatively better than the rest in representing the actual state of reality.
-But then, perhaps I am maligning truth; using my insistence on the strong/qualitative interpretation to set it up as a straw man.
-Perhaps maintenance of this pretense isn't really what we have been using our 'truth' concept for.
-My problem is that if it isn't, then I can't understand what else we might have been doing with 'truth'.
-I can find no other non-redundant usage.
+But then, perhaps I am maligning truth; using my insistence on this strong/qualitative interpretation to set it up as a straw man.
+Perhaps maintenance of such a pretense isn't really what we have been using our 'truth' concept for.
+My problem is that if it isn't, then I can't understand what else we might have been doing.
+I can find no other non-redundant usage for 'truth'.

 Let me show this through a little thought experiment.